 In addition to his collegiate coaching success, Leonardi has national and international coaching experience with USA Water Polo (2009 to current).
 He is currently the women's national youth team coach, which will be competing this summer at the Youth World Championships in Madrid, Spain.
 He also serves as the national technical director for the women's Olympic Development Program (ODP) associated with the organization since 2013.
 In his role with USA Water Polo, Leonardi oversees the implementation of training for all female athletes in the Olympic Development Program nationwide as well as competition at the national training and selection camps.

 Before joining the staff at Cal State Northridge, Leonardi was head coach for the El Rancho High School water polo and swim programs for six years.
 During his tenure, the Dons twice claimed the Del Rio League water polo titles (2003 and 2004) and played in the CIF Division III championship game in 2004.
 Leonardi was named the CIF Division III Coach of the Year in 2004 and also led the swimming team to the league title that same season.

 Leonardi earned a bachelor of arts in biology and Spanish from Whittier College (Calf.) in 1998.
 He added a Master's degree in education from Whittier in 2001 and a single-subject teaching credential in biology and life sciences from the institution in 2003.
 As a collegiate player, Leonardi was a three-year starter and letterman in water polo at Whittier (1994-96).

 Leonardi added a doctorate degree in educational leadership from Azusa Pacific University in 2011.

-Leonardi and his wife, Kendra, will make the transition to Ann Arbor in June.
+Leonardi and his wife, Kendra, reside in Ann Arbor.